xavibenjamin/brightpixels.blog/_posts/2019-01-10-grammarly.md

 ---
 title: Grammarly
+seo_title: 'No matter the task, Grammarly helps your text be concise, articulate, and correct'
 date: 2019-01-10 10:00:00 -06:00
-tags:
-- apps
-- review
+categories:
-- writing
+- Writing
 custom_type: post
 subtitle: No matter the task, this writing assistant helps your text be concise, articulate, and correct
 excerpt: No matter the task, this writing assistant helps your text be concise, articulate, and correct
 featured_image: "/uploads/2019/01/grammarly-review-featured.jpg"
 review:
   type: app